bsumlin/PyMieScatt/docs/forward.rst

    where :math:`d_{p}` is the diameter of the particle (in nm), :math:`n(d_{p})` is the number of particles of diameter :math:`d_{p}` (per cubic centimeter), :math:`N_\infty` is the total number of particles in the distribution, :math:`\sigma_{g_i}` is the geometric standard deviation of mode :math:`i`, and :math:`d_{pg_i}` is the geometric mean diameter (in nm) of the *i*\ :sup:`th` moment. :math:`\gamma_i` is a porportionality constant that determines the fraction of total particles in the *i*\ :sup:`th` moment.

-   This function, like :py:func:`Mie_OtherDistribution`, is essentially a wrapper for :py:func:`Mie_withSizeDistribution`.
+   This function is essentially a wrapper for :py:func:`Mie_withSizeDistribution`.
 A warning will be raised if the distribution is not compactly-supported on the interval specified by **lower** and **upper**.

    **Parameters**